AnnaDiNatale/colex_affective/README.md

 # colex_affective
-Here are stored all the files relative to the paper 'Colexification networks encode affective ratings'
+Here are stored all the files relative to the paper 'Colexification networks encode affective ratings' by Anna Di Natale, Max Pellert, and David Garcia.
+The main script is 'script.Rmd'